-See electrical schematic Figure SD-2 and SD-3.
-Power supply modules U4 through U11 and U14 through U37 convert the ac input voltage to a regulated dc supply (PA volts) for all 16 RF power modules.
-Each switching power supply module is rated for a nominal 2725 W and provides an output voltage between 18 V and 53 V. The modules regulate the output voltage based on a serial control input from the controller module (A4), applied via the module control/interface PWBs.
-Alarms that are internal to the power supply module are applied to the controller module via a serial (RS485) interface.
-The modules also sense out-of-regulation on the ac input and dc output, and applies a Power Fail Warning signal to the module control/interface PWB.
+See electrical schematic Figure SD-1.
+Power supply modules U4 through U11 convert the ac input voltage to a regulated dc supply (PA volts) for all four RF power modules.
+Each switching power supply module is rated for a nominal 2725 W and provides an output voltage between 18 V and 53 V (typically 40 V).
+The modules regulate the output voltage based on a serial control input from the controller module (A4), applied via the module control/interface PWB.
+Each module has a built-in cooling fan, senses excessive temperature conditions and applies an Overtemp Warning signal (for indication purposes only) to the module control/interface PWB.
+The module also senses out-of-regulation on the ac input and dc output, and applies a Power Fail Warning signal to the module control/interface PWB.
 Both conditions cause the power supply to shut itself down, thus reducing the transmitter's RF output.
 All power supply module signals are applied to the controller for system level monitoring.